janis-commerce/client-settings/README.md

 ### ClientIndexes

 The indexes of the `settings` table/collection, to be used along with [Mongodb Index Creator](https://www.npmjs.com/package/@janiscommerce/mongodb-index-creator) package, as per-client indexes.

+### ServerlessHelperHooks

+A function that returns the hooks to use with [sls-helper](https://www.npmjs.com/package/sls-helper) and [sls-helper-plugin-janis](https://www.npmjs.com/package/sls-helper-plugin-janis).

+It receives an object as argument with the following optional properties:

+- `includes` To add som custom include in the `UpdateSettingsApi`

 ## Usage